foxplayzz/Fancy-Elytras/README.md

 /give @s elytra[minecraft:trim={material:"minecraft:bedrock",pattern:"minecraft:elytra1"}]

-change the "elytra1" to "elytra2" or higher (or whatever you named the trims).
+Change 'elytra1' to 'elytra2' or higher (or whatever you named the trims).
 ## Extra info.

 I've added 15 on this template, feel free to add (or remove) more if needed.